 Nature and Science

-- The second Friday of each month we present a range of activities related to topic for that week: Some activities are playful and fun for all.
+- Each Friday of each month we present a range of activities related to topic for that week: Some activities are playful and fun for all.
 Other activities are a bit more focused, aimed at children with a deeper interest in the topic.

 - Most activities are suitable for all ages.
 Some activities are aimed at toddlers, and others at 4-years old and up.